Published: March 28, 2024

 Choosing the Right Embedding Model

-When selecting an embedding model, it’s better to use an Encoder-Decoder Models (Sequence-to-Sequence Models) (T5) or Encoder-only Models (Autoencoding Models) (BERT, Roberta...) than Decoder-only Models (Autoregressive Models) like llama or Mistral.
-Encoder-only models offer bidirectional embedding, capturing the full context of the sentence for more accurate embeddings.
+When selecting an embedding model, it's better to use Encoder-Decoder Models (Sequence-to-Sequence Models) like T5 or Encoder-only Models (Autoencoding Models) like BERT and RoBERTa, rather than Decoder-only Models (Autoregressive Models) like LLaMA or Mistral.

 Recommended models: